What to expect

-All of our staff are trained in the importance of protecting personal and other sensitive information.
-Anyone working with large volumes of personal data, receives more in-depth training and takes refresher training each year.
-Managers who have formal responsibilities for large datasets receive more training.
+All our staff are trained in the importance of protecting personal and other sensitive information.
+Anyone working with large volumes of personal information, receives more in-depth training and takes refresher training each year.
+Managers who have formal responsibilities for large data sets receive additional training.

 MOD Information Rights Team